Skip to main content Skip to accessibility

 Consent

-Any freely given, specified, informed and unambiguous indication of the data subject’s wishes by which he or she, by statement or by a clear affirmation of action, whether orally or in writing, signifies agreement to the processing of that data.
+Any freely given, specified, informed and unambiguous indication of the data subject’s wishes by which they, by statement or by a clear affirmation of action, whether orally or in writing, signifies agreement to the processing of that data.

 Customer